inbravo/aws-feature-set/README.md

 ![](https://github.com/inbravo/aws-feature-set/blob/master/mind-maps/aws-all-services/aws-all-services.jpg)
 # AWS Dimensions and Attributes
   - Networking & Content Delivery
-      - VPC [know VPC in and out] – Virtual Data Center.
-You can have multiple VPCs per region.
+      - VPC - You can have multiple VPCs per region.
 VPCs can also be connected to each other.
-      - Route53 – Amazon’s DNS Service
+      - Route 53 – Amazon’s DNS Service
       - CloudFront – Content delivery network.
 Edge locations cache assets.
       - Direct Connect – Connect your physical DCs to AWS using dedicated telephone lines
   - Compute